deeplearning4j/deeplearning4j/markovchainmontecarlo.md

 That's a simple distribution.
 There are just a few possible outcomes, and we assume H and T are equally likely.
 Another word for outcomes is *states*.
 Instead of attempting to measure the probability of of heads or tails, we could try to estimate the distribution of land and water over an unknown earth, where land and water would be states.
 Or the reading level of children in a school system, where each reading level is a state.

 Markov Chain Monte Carlo is a mathematical method used to predict the probability of something: future events, coin tosses, or an unknown distribution of states.

-MCMC methods help gauge the distribution of a number you're trying to predict, by randomly sampling from a complex probabilistic space.
+MCMC methods help gauge the distribution of an outcome or statistic you're trying to predict, by randomly sampling from a complex probabilistic space.

 With a little more jargon, you might say it's a simulation using a pseudo-random number generator to produce samples covering many possible outcomes of a given system.
 The method goes by the name "Monte Carlo" because the capital of Monaco, which borders southern France, is known for its casinos and games of chance, where winning and losing are a matter of probabilities.
 It's James Bond math.